 #3 – Dermarest Psoriasis Medicated Shampoo Plus Conditioner

 One of the main concerns those with psoriasis have is that the condition, and the subsequent treatments used, leaves their hair looking dry and brittle.
 This is where the Dermarest psoriasis medicated shampoo scores.
-II like how it contains ingredients like green tea, zinc complex and vitamin B5 formula that conditions your tresses too.
+II like how it contains ingredients like green tea, zinc complex and vitamin B5 formula that conditions your hair too.